Is a Correction Looming Ahead for NOV Inc. (NOV)

 Sponsored

-The average price from analysts is $17.64, which is $4.03 above the current price.
-NOV currently public float of 361.68M and currently shorts hold a 2.70% ratio of that float.
-Today, the average trading volume of NOV was 4.25M shares.
+NOV currently public float of 361.68M and currently shorts hold a 3.47% ratio of that float.
+Today, the average trading volume of NOV was 4.05M shares.

 NOV’s Market Performance